J-Siu/johnsiu.com/content/blog/docker-gogs-how-to.md

 #### $MY_GOGS_WEB_PORT

-Gogs web interface use port 3000 inside container.
+Gogs web interface uses port 3000 inside container.
 We will map it to port 3000 on the host.

 In this case __$MY_GOGS_WEB_PORT__=3000, again, you can use other port as long as it does not conflict with other services running.